nightwolfzor/bitbucket-pullrequest-builder-plugin/README.md

   - git@bitbucket.org:${repositoryOwner}/${repositoryName}.git
 - In Branch Specifier, type as bellow
   - */${sourceBranch}
-- Under Build Triggers, check Bitbucket Pull Request Builder
+- Under Build Triggers, check Stash Pull Request Builder
 - In Cron, enter crontab for this job.
   - ex: * * * * *
-- In Bitbucket BasicAuth Username, write your bitbucket username like jenkins@densan-labs.net
+- In Stash BasicAuth Username, write your bitbucket username like jenkins@densan-labs.net
-- In Bitbucket BasicAuth Password, write your password
+- In Stash BasicAuth Password, write your password
 - Write RepositoryOwner
 - Write RepositoryName
 - Save to preserve your changes